 - Find all our favorite scenic drives in Oregon – the spectacular Oregon Coast was very unlucky not to get our top billing in this list!

 South Dakota is a vast state full of natural wonders and heritage.
 The population is small, and the terrain wide, making it a dreamy destination for an outdoor-focused American road trip.

 Begin at Sioux Falls, the largest city in the state and a great base point for visiting Falls Park to check out the waterfalls that dwell within.
 Upon your return to the city, you can stroll along the Big Sioux Riverwalk all the way to the downtown area, where you can sit at a few restaurants that overlook the river, check out a few local shops, or count how many wall murals you can find!

 The next day will be all about exploring Badlands National Park and the varied terrain it covers.
 Here, you’ll get to see colorful buttes and pinnacles and suddenly blend into the largest mixed-grass prairie in the United States.
 Prairie Dog Town is a cute spot on the western end of the park, home to prairie dogs eager to be cuddled!

-After exploring Badlands National Park’s vastness, continue to Rapid City, where you’ll find plenty of lodging and dining options.
+After exploring Badlands National Park’s vastness, continue to Rapid City, where you’ll find plenty of lodging and dining options -undoubtedly one of the best family vacation spots in the Midwest.
 If you want to sightsee a bit, you can complete the City of Presidents Walk, which passes by life-size bronze statues of former U.S. Presidents.